 The population of zone substation power transformers are generally in very good order.
 A proportion of the units could be said to have entered middle age, and, like anything in middle-age, it pays to monitor certain critical parameters more closely.
 Dissolved Gas Analysis (DGA) has allowed EA Networks to monitor the internal condition of its power transformer population and demonstrate that, in general, there is little evidence of accelerated insulation ageing or deterioration.
-The age chart clearly shows the younger and larger 66kV transformers versus the older and smaller 33kV transformers.
+The age chart clearly shows the younger and larger 66 kV transformers versus the older and smaller 33 kV transformers.

-manufactured by ECC in the mid-1960s, have all been de-tanked after a design flaw was exposed as a result of an 11kV fault.
-No major damage was done (an exposed tertiary inter-phase conductor had touched the tank) and some minor corrective engineering achieved an acceptable solution.
-While de-tanked, the core and winding clamps were tightened and a general internal wash (with clean oil) refurbished the units.
-None of these units is currently in service, and they are awaiting disposal.
-With the conversion to 66kV at some sites, several 33/11kV units have been taken out of service and been relocated to other sites facing increased loading or the existing transformer reaching end of life.
-Some transformers are currently in storage awaiting commissioning, redeployment or disposal.
+Four smaller (2.5 MVA) 33/11kV units, manufactured by ECC in the mid-1960s, have all been de-tanked after a design flaw was exposed as a result of an 11kV fault.
+No major damage was done (an exposed tertiary interphase conductor had touched the tank) and some minor corrective engineering achieved an acceptable solution.
+While de-tanked, the core and winding clamps were tightened, and a general internal wash (with clean oil) refurbished the units.
+Only one of these units is currently in service, and it is planned to be decommissioned in 2025.
+Two of the other units are awaiting disposal.

+With the conversion to 66kV at some sites, a few 33/11kV units have been relocated to other sites facing either increased loading, or the existing transformer reaching end of life.
+Most 33kV transformers are currently in storage awaiting disposal.